vittvolt/vizceral-voltdb/README.md

 - Run `npm run build-full`
 - Now run `npm run full` to start the server

 Note that currently I assume there is a cluster of 3 machines running on localhost.
+Check the Dockerfile-vdb-cluster and demo.sh for more information.